saltycrane/react-chained-modals-comparison/README.md

 ### L5 - complexity level 5

- - Support conditionally shown modals e.g. if a validation step fails, the modal will be shown.
+ - Support conditionally shown modals based on result of an ajax call e.g. if a validation step fails, the modal will be shown.
 Otherwise, it is skipped.
-   Skip a modal based on conditions present at time of page load (e.g. backend says so).

 #### [React + React Router + Redux + Redux Thunk](/src/L5.react.router.redux.thunk)